belerico/mvpoli/Prolog/README.md

   * a non-parsed expression representing a polynomial

 Predicate: polytimes_k (Poly1, K, Result)

-Description: The polytimes predicate is true when Result is the polynomial resulting from the multiplication of Poly1 and K. where K is a numerical value.
+* Description: The polytimes predicate is true when Result is the polynomial resulting from the multiplication of Poly1 and K, where K is a numerical value.
 Poly1 can take one of the following forms:
   * a structure of the type poly([])
   * a structure of the type poly(Ms)
   * a structure of the type m(0, 0, [])